Cuttleshock/gavial-vm/README.md

 ## Licence

 External dependencies are described in [deps/LICENSE.md](deps/LICENSE.md).
-All other files are dedicated to the public domain, described in [UNLICENSE](UNLICENSE).
-If that causes you problems, get in touch and we'll see what we can do!
+All other files are available under the [Zero-Clause BSD licence](https://opensource.org/license/0bsd/).